Learn how to save money for kids + how to manage your child's paycheck with this Amish blueprint. The outcome is impressive!

 Why is that?

-Well, Amish kids start working + earning paychecks pretty early on in life.
+Well, Amish kids start working + earning paychecks pretty early on in life (talk about some kid money management life skills!).
 Like, in the 8th grade, after they graduate from school altogether.

 The Amish are very aware that handing over an entire paycheck to a 13-14 year old child would be stupid.
 They've essentially had to come up with, then hone, a foolproof way to deal with their child's paycheck from an early age.